 The amount of African spinach to use depends on the quantity you want in the soup.
 I won’t be using much for todays soup.

-Miyan waina can be prepared using palm oil or vegetable oil, they both give great results.
+Miyan waina is be prepared using palm oil and vegetable oil, a combination of both gives the soup a great color.
 You can also add assorted meat of your choice or even biscuit bones.

 You can prepare your soup to be thick or watery… it all depends on how you like it.